MEPennyworth/osTicket-Prerequisites/README.md

 - Scroll down to the "Internet Information Services(IIS)" folder, check the box and expand it
 - Expand the World Wide Web Services folder
 - In that folder, expand the Application Development Features and check the Common Gateway Interface (CGI) folder.
-It is a protocol for web server and external application communication.
+CGI is a protocol for web server and external application communication.
 It allows for dynamic content generation and it can handle various scripting languages and executable programs
 - Finally, click the "OK" button to begin the configuartions of the dependencies needed to enable IIS
 </p>
 <br />